GTA 6 will solidify gaming's role at the heart of entertainment

 A rising tide lifts all boats – even in other waters

 - Podcasters, video creators, and other influencers: The creator economy and gaming have had a long and illustrious relationship.
-That relationship will continue with GTA VI, with whole cottage industries popping up around the game (and its role-playing mode)
+That relationship will continue with GTA 6, with whole cottage industries popping up around the game (and its role-playing mode)

 - Music playlists: Music – including licensed tracks and in-game radio – has always been a huge part of GTA.
-GTA Vice City was perhaps the most iconic here, and GTA VI takes place in Vice City, so music playlist curators can benefit here
+GTA Vice City was perhaps the most iconic here, and GTA 6 takes place in Vice City, so music playlist curators can benefit here

 - Fashion and merch companies: Brands will no doubt tap into GTA’s cultural zeitgeist to further leverage their goals by creating tie-in merch or lines inspired by the game